cocos/cocos-docs/en/index.md

 # Cocos Creator v2.0 User Manual

-Welcome to the Cocos Creator User Manual!
+Welcome to the __Cocos Creator User Manual__!
 Cocos Creator is a free, cross-platform, game development tool based on Cocos2d-x.
 This is a comprehensive and detailed guide to help you get started with designing and developing games.

 **Attention**: Please select the corresponding version of the manual in the upper right corner according to the version of Cocos Creator you are using.